 1071 Bannockburn Road, Box 101, Bala, Ontario

-As a non-denominational congregation, we look forward welcoming everyone to our beautiful little church by the lake for worship services next summer (July & August, 2021).
+As a non-denominational congregation, we look forward welcoming everyone to our beautiful little church by the lake for worship services this summer (July & August, 2021) if COVID-19 protocols allow it.

 Bannockburn Community Church is wholly supported in its efforts as a congregation by the voluntary efforts and financial support of participants.